 Advice From a Real Food Entrepreneur

 Taste of Crete is a brand of Greek specialty foods and Greek prepared meals.
-Founder Esther Luongo Psarakis likes to help other entrepreneurs by offering up advice on how she got retailer buyers to stock her product and she addresses the issue of "deal breakers" as well as the importance of a product's Suggested Retail Price (SRP).
+Founder Esther Luongo Psarakis likes to help other entrepreneurs by offering up advice on how she got retailer buyers to stock her product.
+She addresses the issue of "deal breakers," as well as the importance of a product's Suggested Retail Price (SRP).

 "It is so important to know the right size for the retailer.
 When I first imported my Taste of Crete EVOO (Extra Virgin Olive Oil) they were packed 12 to a case.
 However, with slotting and demos, I was giving away too much product, and many smaller stores wanted just 6 per case so they could test the product more readily on the shelf, particularly with shelf-stable products that may take longer to move.
 I changed the packaging to 6 per case and that improved sales."

 Before jumping into the 10-step Retail Buyer Pitch Outline, let's review some preliminary work that Esther Luongo Psarakis says is imperative to a successful product launch.

 "Overall, you must exhibit an air of confidence in your product succeeding in the market.
 You must be positive, self-confident, and able to fully address each of the 10 retail pitch elements in a manner that says that "you know what you are talking about."